treehuggeriv/archive/README.md

   - No homogeneous genders exist in the world, should try exploring before lumping everyone together
   - When you truly come to accept that everyone has differences, you will start to see the true variation in the world for what it is instead of trying to cram everything into a single explanation
   - Catering to a trend often doesn't work well when you're dealing with an individual (i.e., everyone differs from the general trend and you need to account for this)
-  - "Men who try to date "women" and women who try to date "men" keep getting disappointed,"
+  - 'Men who try to date 'women' and women who try to date 'men' keep getting disappointed,'
   - Treat all genders as individuals first rather than member of that gender (i.e., be curious about them rather than tag them as an object with a label)
 - Looks vs other aspects for courtship:
   - I don’t know how you can see so many examples of guys like Biggie Smalls and Ralphie May (RIP), who pulled hot women and think that looks are everything.
 Typically if you’re THAT GUY in whatever social setting, women will work to become your girl because then they get acknowledged as THAT BITCH who pulled THEE GUY.